SoftUni-Internal/interactive-content/EN/08-Exam-Preparation/00-Problem-01.md

 [image assetsSrc="js-apps-exam-prep-1.png" /]

-- he guest users navbar should contain the following elements: **Shoe Shelf** with the logo inbetween.
+- The guest users navbar should contain the following elements: **Shoe Shelf** with the logo in-between.

 [image assetsSrc="js-apps-exam-prep-2.png" /]